 Bob Durkin, formerly deputy director at the office of dietary supplement programs at the FDA, and now of counsel at Arnall Golden Gregory, added: "It is true that the FDA does not set specific limits for heavy metals in all types of food, but that does not mean that a food cannot be deemed adulterated if its heavy metal content renders it injurious to someone’s health.

-"Some of the data reported is very concerning – the target population for the product is also one that is very at risk form the perils of heavy metal poisoning.
+"Some of the data reported is very concerning – the target population for the product is also one that is very at risk from the perils of heavy metal poisoning.
 I find it hard to believe that FDA was aware of the problem and didn’t take action.
 They could have purchased the products from retail sellers and conducted their own tests to determine if there was an issue.
 Either FDA was not actually aware of the situation, didn’t undertake their own testing, or they did test the products in question and the results wouldn’t support an adulteration charge."

 FDA: ‘There is more work to be done’